ybivanov/QA-and-Automation-101/lesson03/README.md

 * For reference purposes (and personal archive) you can try the Print Plan button and extract the test plan and test cases information as HTML/plain text.

+### Homework

+Prepare user accounts for Lesson 4.
+We will be testing and reporting bugs in the wild.